Hundreds dead as Cyclone Freddy wrecks Malawi, Mozambique

 “Mozambique and Malawi are among the countries least responsible for climate change, yet they are facing the full force of storms that are intensifying due to global warming driven mostly by carbon emissions from the world’s richest nations,” Chagutah added.

 Cyclone Freddy has been causing destruction in southern Africa since late February.
-It also pummeled the island states of Madagascar and Réunion last month as it traversed across the ocean.
+It also pummeled the island states of Madagascar and Réunion last month as it traversed across the Indian Ocean.

 The cyclone has intensified a record seven times and has the highest-ever recorded accumulated cyclone energy, or ACE, which is a measurement of how much energy a cyclone has released over time.
 Freddy recorded more energy over its lifetime than an entire typical U.S. hurricane season.